P. Ravi Shankar

-Pudipeddi Ravi Shankar (born 28 November 1966), also known as Sai Ravi, is an Indian actor, dubbing artist, director and a writer.
+Pudipeddi Ravi Shankar (born 28 November 1966), also known as Sai Ravi, is an Indian actor, dubbing artist, director and writer.
 As an actor, he predominantly appears in Kannada films, in addition to Telugu and Tamil films.
-As a dubbing artist, he has dubbed for over 3500 films, with more than 1000 of those each in Telugu and Tamil, and over 150 in Kannada.
+He has dubbed for over 3,500 films, more than 1000 each being in Telugu and Tamil, and over 150 in Kannada.

 Son of the actor P. J. Sarma and the younger brother of actor Sai Kumar, Ravi Shankar made his directorial debut with the Kannada film Durgi in 2004.
 Shankar worked as a dialogue writer, writing dialogues for over 75 Telugu films and its Tamil counterparts.
 He also worked as a playback singer for Telugu films, such as Rakta Charitra and Bejawada.
 He gained recognition for his role in the 2011 Kannada film Kempe Gowda, for which he won the Filmfare Award for Best Supporting Actor – Kannada.

 Early and personal life

 P. Ravi Shankar was born to Telugu parents in Chennai, Tamil Nadu.
 Ravi Shankar's mother, Krishna Jyothy Pudipeddi, was a Telugu actress, who acted with Kannada thespian Dr. Rajkumar and others in films such as Sri Krishna Garudi, Makkala Rajya and others.
 Ravi Shankar's father, Pudipeddi Jogeswara Sharma, was also an actor and dubbing artist who worked in many Telugu, Kannada and Tamil films.
 His elder brother, Pudipeddi Sai Kumar entered the film industry as a dubbing artist and later became an actor in the Kannada Film Industry.

 Shankar is married to Suchil, a Punjabi woman, and the couple has a son, Adhvey.
 In 2018, Ravi Shankar announced that he would launch Adhvey as an actor in his own directorial film in Kannada.